(Though this page was written in 2011, it has been updated to the present date)

-If you have the revised STTM book (and I strongly recommend it–there are important revisions), you will note a brand new chapter about supplements and foods.
+If you have the revised STTM book, you will note a brand new chapter about supplements and foods.
 I have also gathered up the following information on supplements that just might interest you!

 I often speak of certain herbs which thyroid patients should look into if they are under a lot of stress, or their adrenal cortisol saliva test shows slight sluggishness, or even slightly high cortisol, as a result of a variety of stressors.
 One in particular is Rhodiola Rosea, and I am frankly impressed with it.

 Since Rhodiola grows wild in Siberia, Russians have been brewing it as a tea to combat sluggish energy for a long time!
 And the Chinese have been aware of its great properties for eons as well.
 As an adaptogen, it’s said to decrease fatigue, stimulate your energy levels, and lower depression, i.e. it can do a great job countering the effects of stress, whether biological or psychological.
 See this research study.